-(a) Allow the child to go home after advice or admonition;
+(a) allow the child to go home after advice on admonition;

-(b) Direct the child to be released on probation of good conduct and placed under the care of any parent, guardian or other fit person on such parent, guardian or other fit person on such parent, guardian or other fit person executing a bond, with or without surety as that court may require, for the good behaviour and wellbeing of the child for any period not exceeding three years;
+(b) direct the child to be released on probation of good conduct and placed under the care of any parent, guardian or other fit person on such parent, guardian or other fit person executing a bond, with or without surety as that court may require, for the good behavior and well-being of the child for any period not exceeding three years;

-(c) Make an order directing the child to be sent to a Special School -
+(c) make an order directing the child to be sent to a special school;

-(i) In the case of a boy over fourteen years of age or of a girl over sixteen years of age, for period not less than three years;
+(i) in the case of a child over sixteen years, of age, for a period of not less than three years;

-(ii) In the case of any other child, for the period until he ceased to be a child;
+(ii) in the case of any other child, for the period until he ceases to be child:

-Provided that the Childrens Court may, if it is satisfied that having regard to the nature of the offence and the circumstances of the case it is expedient so to do, for reasons to be recorded, reduce the period of stay to such period as it thinks fit:

-Provided further that the Childrens Court may, for reasons to be recorded, extend the period of such stay, but in no case the period of stay shall extend beyond the time when child attains the age of eighteen years, in the case of a boy, or twenty years, in the case of a girl;
+Provided that the childrens court may, if it is satisfied that having regard to the nature of the offence and the circumstances of the case it is expedient so to do, for reasons to be recorded reduce the period of stay to such period as it thinks fit: Provided further that the childrens court may, for reasons to be recorded, extend the period of such stay, but in no case the period of stay shall extend beyond the time when the child attains the age of twenty years.

-(d) Order the child to pay a fine if he is over fourteen years of age and earn money.
+(d) order the child to pay a fine if he is over fourteen years of age and earns money.

-(2) Where an order under clause (b) or clause (d) of sub-section (1) is made, the Childrens Court may, if it is of opinion that in the interest of the child and of public it is expedient so to do, in addition to make an order that the delinquent child shall remain under the supervision of a probation Officer named in the order during such period, not exceeding three years as may be specified therein, and may in such supervision order impose such conditions as it deems necessary for the due supervision of the delinquent child:
+(2) Where an order under clause (b) or clause (d) of sub-section (1) is made, the childrens court may, if it is of opinion that in the interests of the child and of the public it is expedient so to do, in addition make an order that the delinquent child shall remain under the supervision of a probation officer named in the order during such period, not exceeding three years, as may be specified therein, and may in such supervision order impose such conditions a s it deems necessary for the due supervision of the delinquent child:

-Provided that if at any time afterwards it appears to the Childrens Court on receiving a report from the Probation Officer or otherwise, that the delinquent child has not been for good behaviour during the period of supervision, it may, after making such enquiry as it deems fit, order the delinquent child to be sent to a Special School.
+Provided that if at any time afterwards it appears to the childrens court on receiving a report from the probation officer or otherwise, that the delinquent child has not been of good behavior during the period of supervision, it may, after making such inquiry as it deems fit, order the delinquent child to be sent to a special school.

-(3) The Childrens Court making a supervision order under section (2) shall explain to the child and the parent, guardian or other fit person as the case may be, under whose care the child has been placed, the terms and conditions of the order and shall forthwith furnish one copy of the supervision order to the child, the patent, guardian or other fit person, as the case may be, the sureties, if any, under Probation Officer.
+(3) The childrens court making a supervision order under subsection (2) shall explain to the child and the parent, guardian or other fit person, as the case may be, under whose care the child has been placed, the terms and conditions of the order and shall forthwith furnish one copy of the supervision order to the child, the parent, guardian or other fit person, as the case may be, the sureties, if any, and the probation officer.

-(4) In determining the Special School, or any person to whose custody a child is to be committed or entrusted under this Act, the court shall pay due regard to the religious denomination of the child to ensure that religious instruction contrary to the religious persuasion of the child is not imparted to him.
+(4) In determining the special school, or any person to whose custody a child is to be committed or entrusted under this Act, the Court shall pay due regard to the religious domination of the child to ensure that religious instruction contrary to the religious persuasion of the child is not imparted to him.